moonmaster9000/rpsApp/README.md

 ## Running the tests

-To run all of the tests, run `./build.sh`
+To run all of the tests, run `./build.sh`.
+Make sure you've first run `./setup.sh`

 ## rps